-Does your child snore like a tiny freight train while sleeping?
+Does your baby snore like a tiny freight train while sleeping?
 If so, you’re not alone, and there are easy steps to take that can relieve most snoring in children.

-A lot of young kids have noisy nighttime breathing, but 7 to 12% snore more than 3 nights a week.
+A lot of babies and young children have noisy nighttime breathing, but 7 to 12% snore more than three nights a week.
 Why?
 It can be because of nasal allergies (triggered by dust, dust mites and feather bedding) or by excessive dryness in the room.
 But, the most common cause of snoring is a mild blockage caused by large tonsils and adenoids.

 When throat muscles relax during sleep, those soft tissues collapse a bit.
 Usually that is not a problem, but if your child has big tonsils and adenoids, the whole breathing “tunnel” can narrow dramatically.
 That makes a child’s throat close off with each deep breath—like a paper bag collapsing when you suck the air out of it.
 The results: snoring!